 - The Daily Tour Boat also offers a similar service.

-The first stop was to a secluded rocky shoreline of Koh Rong Island where we had half an hour to snorkel, dive and swim in the warm waters before heading to Koh Rong Samloem.
-This kind of day trip doesn’t give you much time on the long-stretch of Koh Rong coastline, where you may wish to spend more time later.
+The first stop was to a secluded rocky shoreline of Koh Rong Island, where we had half an hour to snorkel, dive and swim in the warm waters before heading to Koh Rong Samloem.
+This day trip doesn’t give you much time on the long stretch of Koh Rong coastline, where you may wish to spend more time later.

 It was pure perfection, a haven of relaxation.
-Wandering down the beach from Saracen Bay, there was nothing but one bungalow overshadowed by a curve of palm trees.
-I had the sands to myself as leisurely soaked up the tranquil atmosphere, watching tiny crabs scurry into their holes as I tiptoed over the untouched sands.
+Cambodia’s version of Wakatobi.
+Wandering down the beach from Saracen Bay, a curve of palm trees overshadowed only one bungalow.
+I had the sands to myself as I leisurely soaked up the tranquil atmosphere, watching tiny crabs scurry into their holes as I tiptoed over the untouched sands.

-At another end of the bay were two bars and a small handful of accommodation options (private bungalows and dorms) yet, in being spread out, the island can retain its tranquil atmosphere.
-While there are several resorts in Saracen Bay, any form of nightlife is non-existent in keeping with the character of the island.
+At another end of the bay were two bars and a small handful of accommodation options (private bungalows and dorms).
+Spread out, the island can retain its tranquil atmosphere.
+While there are several resorts in Saracen Bay, any form of nightlife is calm in keeping with the island’s character.

-Outside of those scattered resort hubs, Koh Rong Samloem island remains mostly uninhabited, and there is also a marine conservation programme to continue its natural preservation as the island grows in popularity for diving.
+As the years pass, larger properties are being constructed.
+But outside the scattered resort hubs, Koh Rong Samloem island remains mostly uninhabited.
+There is also a marine conservation programme to continue its natural preservation as the island grows in popularity for diving.

 My only hope is that the serene beauty of this destination does not get ruined and overrun.
-That it isn’t affected by the rumble of multiple boats turning up each day to ferry across dozens of passengers and that it doesn’t succumb to the ugly of waste and other eyesores as a result of booming tourism.
+It isn’t affected by the rumble of multiple boats turning up each day to ferry dozens of passengers, and it doesn’t succumb to the ugly of waste and other eyesores as a result of booming tourism.

 Koh Rong Samloem Accommodation